Backscatter X-ray: Large scale

 Some backscatter X-ray scanners can scan much larger objects, such as trucks and containers.
 This scan is much faster than a physical search and could potentially allow a larger percentage of shipping to be checked for smuggled items, weapons, drugs, or people.

 There are also gamma-ray-based systems coming to market.

 In May 2011, the Electronic Privacy Information Center filed suit against the United States Department of Homeland Security (DHS) under the Freedom of Information Act, claiming that DHS had withheld nearly 1000 pages of documents related to the Z backscatter vans and other mobile backscatter devices.

 Concerns

 Legality

-Since in addition to weapons, these machines are designed to be capable of detecting drugs, currency and contraband, which have no direct effect on airport security and passenger safety, some have argued that the use of these full body scanners is a violation of the Fourth Amendment to the United States Constitution and can be construed as an illegal search and seizure.
+Since in addition to weapons, these machines are designed to be capable of detecting drugs, currency and contraband, which have no direct effect on airport security and passenger safety, some have argued that the use of these full body scanners is a violation of the Fourth Amendment to the United States Constitution and can be construed as an unlawful search and seizure.